The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 Clearly, integrating over $x\in\R$ gives the desired trace.
-However, to simplify the restricted $w$-integration, let's first apply the {\scshape Jensen} inequality to the exponential, but this time with respect to the average $\lambda\int\rho{(\dd w)}\,\delta\big(w(\beta)\big)\big(\cdot\big)$ (over all paths ``returning'' to the origin at ``time'' $\tau=\beta$).
+However, to simplify the restricted $w$-integration, let me first apply the {\scshape Jensen} inequality to the exponential, but this time with respect to the average $\lambda\int\rho{(\dd w)}\,\delta\big(w(\beta)\big)\big(\cdot\big)$ (over all paths ``returning'' to the origin at ``time'' $\tau=\beta$).
 Its normalization has already been recognized above.
 This gives